Muay Thai vs Muay Boran

 The historical vs. the modern-day fighting arts is what we are comparing.
 Muay Thai or the pos 1930’s westernized version compared to the traditional form of combat initially employed by the Thai people.

-Here is a video guide: Muay Boran vs Muay Thai techniques Old and New
+Here is a video guide: Muay Boran vs Muay Thai Techniques Old and New

 Muay Thai vs. Muay Boran